icshwi/mch_config/expect/README.md

 ## Commands

 ### Step 1
 In case, we don't have the fixed ip address, we have to enable DHCP via

 ```
 expect (master)$ expect dhcp.exp 10.0.5.173 4016
 ```
+After step 1, the MCH will be rebooted.

 ### Step 2
 One should update the latest firmware.
 ```
 expect (master)$ expect fwupdate.exp 10.0.5.173 4016
 ```
+After step 2, the MCH will be rebooted.

 ### Step 3
 one should update the ESS Default MCH configuration
 ```
 expect (master)$ expect mchconf.exp 10.0.5.173 4016
 ```
+After step 3, the MCH will be rebooted.

 ### Step 4
 We update the following configuration with this step.
 We cannot setup some configuration without the dedicated file.